 In November 2020, The Lancet published a side-effect study that concluded, 'Taking safety, immunogenicity, and production capacity into account, the 3 μg dose of CoronaVac is the suggested dose for efficacy assessment in future phase 3 trials.'

 On August 16, 2021, The Lancet published a study that 'suggests an overall increased risk of Bell's palsy after CoronaVac vaccination.
 However, the beneficial and protective effects of the inactivated COVID-19 vaccine far outweigh the risk of this generally self-limiting adverse event.'

 CoronaVac COVID-19 Vaccine (Sinovac) Production

-As of November 2021, CoronaVac was a leading COVID-19 vaccine used in the world, with over 1 billion doses delivered.
+The Sinovac CoronaVac vaccine (PiCoVacc) does not need to be frozen, and both the vaccine and raw material for formulating vaccine doses could be transported and refrigerated at 2–8 °C (36–46 °F).
+As of December 2021, CoronaVac was a leading COVID-19 vaccine used in the world, with over 1 billion doses delivered.
 In China, as of the end of October 2021, more than 110 million doses of CoronaVac® have been administered to groups of minors under 18 years of age.

 CoronaVac COVID-19 Vaccine (Sinovac) News